Gibby Welch: Professional football

 Welch also played professional football for the New York Yankees in 1928 and the Providence Steam Roller in 1929.
 Welch earned the princely sum of $300 per game with the Yankees — near the top of the wage scale for the era — although team finances were shaky.
 "They still owe me $700," he later joked.
 Nearlhy as important to Welch as the paycheck were the perks that came through his Yankees football uniform — he was able to meet Babe Ruth, Lou Gehrig, and other heroes of the baseball Yankees during his season in Gotham.

 He signed with the Steam Roller after the Yankees disbanded.
 A newspaper story announcing his signing by the Steam Roller noted:"'Gibby', who was once known to have been addressed as Gilbert, functions effectively as a punter, pass dispatcher or receiver, line perforator and broken field runner.
 It is understood that the Roller management was forced to quote the highest figures ever whispered into a pro football player's ears before Welch affixed his signature to a contract.
 'Gibby' was thrown on the open market by the recent dissolution of the New York Yankees."

-Later years
+Later life

 After leaving professional football, Welch worked as a football coach at Morris Harvey College in 1931.
 He later became a leading real estate man and businessman in Parkersburg, West Virginia.

 In 1948, Welch gained attention when he was charged with felonious assault with intent to kill with a deadly weapon.
 Welch was charged with beating his third wife, Gladys Welch, after two months of marriage in November 1948.